kernel-mod/installer-cli/README.md

 The `-i` flag specifies the path to the Electron app to inject into.

-It should be the path to the directory below the `resources` folder.
+It should be the path to the directory above the `resources` folder.

 For example on Windows for Discord: `C:/Users/Kyza/AppData/Local/Discord/app-XXXX/`